About

 Join a Pre-Med Club

 The Pre-Med Club helps students prepare for all aspects of medical school applications.
-They offer a range of preparatory and informative sessions such as mock MCATs, MCAT info sessions, Multiple Mini Interview (MMI) prep groups, a mock MMI, a medical school applications crash course, a volunteer opportunities info session and much more.
+They offer a range of preparatory and informative sessions such as mock MCATs, MCAT info sessions, admission interview prep groups, a mock interview, a medical school applications crash course, a volunteer opportunities info session and much more.

 Who should apply?

 As the only medical school in Saskatchewan, the College of Medicine exists primarily to serve the population of the province.
-As such, the vast majority of our seats are reserved for students with a strong connection to the province.
+As such, we strive to admit students that have a connection to Saskatchewan and/or rural communities to address the physician workforce challenges our communities are facing.
 For a detailed breakdown of admitted applicants, please review our most recent admissions statistics document.
 Our school values diversity and we strive to have an incoming M.D. class that reflects the diversity of our province.

-Our Indigenous Admissions Pathway (IAP) is designed to support self-declared First Nations, Métis, and Inuit students from all over Canada to gain admission to Medicine.
-Our Diversity and Social Accountability Admissions Program provides applicants who have experienced a challenging socio-economic background an opportunity to enter the College.
+Our Indigenous Admissions Circle (IAC) process is designed to support First Nations, Métis, and Inuit students from all over Canada to gain admission to Medicine.
+Our Diversity and Social Accountability Admissions Program (DSAAP) provides applicants who have experienced a significant social, economic, or other systemic barriers an opportunity to enter the M.D. program.
+The Black Student Admissions Pathway (BSAP) is designed to increase representation of Black students within our medical school.
+Finally, our new Rural/Regional Learner Pathway (RRLP) aligns with our educational and people goals in the College of Medicine.

 The program helps to navigate the pathways and resources available to Indigenous students as they train to become physicians.